American Board of Integrative Medicine® (ABOIM®)

 The American Board of Integrative Medicine® (ABOIM®) has its own eligibility requirements that include:

-- Completing an ACGME- or AOA-accredited residency in integrative medicine, or an integrative medicine residency accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC)
+- Completing an ACGME- or AOA-accredited residency or residency accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC)

 - Current or previous board certification granted by a Member Board of the ABPS, the American Board of Medical Specialties (ABMS), the AOA, the RCPSC, or the CFPC